Common Sense Media Review

 What's the Story?

-Adapted by Louis Sachar from his Newbery award-winning book, HOLES, this is the story of Stanley Yelnats (Shia LaBeouf).
-Stanley is wrongfully accused of stealing a very valuable pair of sneakers and sentenced to a juvenile facility in the desert.
+Adapted by Louis Sachar from his own Newbery award-winning book, HOLES is the story of Stanley Yelnats (Shia LaBeouf).
+Stanley is wrongfully accused of stealing a very valuable pair of sneakers and gets sentenced to a juvenile facility in the desert.
 Each boy there is required to dig a five-foot-deep hole every day.
-They are told it is to help them develop character, but could it be that the Warden (Sigourney Weaver) is looking for something that just might be buried in the endless stretch of sand that once was Green Lake?
+They're told it's to help them develop character, but could it be that the warden (Sigourney Weaver) is looking for something that just might be buried in the endless stretch of sand that once was Green Lake?

 Is It Any Good?

-Author Louis Sacher (who appears briefly as a man who is going bald) adapted his own story, and it retains all of the complexity and understated, offbeat charm of the book.
-The adult actors are excellent, especially Arquette and Dule Hill, but the kids are the center of the story, and they handle it beautifully.
-Khleo Thomas is wonderfully engaging as Zero.
-In sharp contrast to most movies directed at 10- to 15-year-olds (come to think of it, to most movies of any kind), Holes respects the intelligence of its audience.
-It is even willing to challenge them, and that makes it a movie for everyone in the family to treasure.
+Author Sacher (who appears briefly in the film) adapted his own story, and it retains all of the book's complexity and understated, offbeat charm.
+The adult actors in Holes are excellent, especially Patricia Arquette and Dulé Hill, but the kids are the center of the story, and they handle it beautifully.
+Khleo Thomas is wonderfully engaging as Zero, Stanley's best friend at camp.
+In sharp contrast to most movies directed at 10- to 15-year-olds, Holes respects its audience's intelligence.
+The film refrains from overexplaining what's occurring on-screen and maintains the novel's original grit.
+It's willing to challenge its viewers, and that makes it a movie that everyone in the family can treasure.

 Talk to Your Kids About ...

-Families can talk about its themes of fate and choice.
-What actions in Holes seem to have been decided by fate (or a curse) and what were decided by the characters?
+Families can talk about Holes' themes of fate and choice.
+Which events seem to have been decided by fate (or a curse), and which were decided by the characters?

 How much of our present is influenced by or determined by the past?